wp-shortcake/shortcake-bakery/readme.txt

 - Scribd `[scribd url="http://www.scribd.com/doc/269993358/Transgender-Care-Memorandum"]`
 - Scripts (requires code-level configuration of accepted domains) `[script src="https://ajax.googleapis.com/ajax/libs/threejs/r69/three.min.js"]`

 See the [Installation](#Installation) section for code-level configuration details.
-[Get involved with the project](https://github.com/fusioneng/shortcake-bakery) on Github.
+Get involved with the project and [submit your own shortcodes](https://github.com/fusioneng/shortcake-bakery) on Github.

 == Installation ==

 It's a plugin!
 Install it like any other.

 Most of the shortcodes work out of the box, but you'll need to whitelist any domains you want to be eligible for script and iFrame tag use.